040code/040code/_posts/2017-06-26-bezier-in-clojure.md

       (* (pow t 2)       P2))))
 ```

 As you can see, you'll have to translate the infix notation to `clojure`'s prefix notation.
 The advantage is there are no precedence rules to remember anymore.
-These are all just lists where the first element of the list is interpreted as a function to call and the brackets are used to put them into context. _(If you can't live with that: you can also feed incanter with [infix notation](https://data-sorcery.org/2010/05/14/infix-math/))_
+These are all just lists where the first element of the list is interpreted as a function to call and the brackets are used to put them into context. _(If you can't live with that: you can also use infix notation in clojure.
+For instance incanter can also be fed with [infix notation](https://data-sorcery.org/2010/05/14/infix-math/).
+However, you'll lose [the power of the 𝝺](https://en.wikipedia.org/wiki/Lambda_calculus))_

 This function basically states: